Increasing volume in your email program usually involves:

 - SMTP bounce messages for signs of throttling and blocks.

-- Deliverability performance in Inbox Monitor to see if you are encountering filtering as the volume is increased.
+- Deliverability and reputation (complaint rates, unknown users and spam traps) performance in Return Path Platform to see if you are encountering filtering as the volume is increased.

 - Unsubscribe requests.
 Some of your subscribers may perceive unexpected and more frequent email as spam.